GuenterQuast/mimoCoRB/builddoc/index.rst

 All examples run stand-alone and use as input simulated waveform data of short pulses as they arise e.g. in scintillator detectors.
-The simulated physics process corresponds to signatures produced by cosmic muons penetrating the detector layers.
+The simulated physics process corresponds to signatures produced by cosmic muons penetrating several detector layers.

 **Simple Example**